 This article will guide you through understanding what is a pitch deck presentation, and empower you to create a compelling one that aligns with your company goals.

-A pitch deck is usually a 10-20 slide presentation deck designed to give a short summary of your company, your business plan and your startup vision.
-A pitch deck presentation also serve very different purposes, from trying to get a meeting with a new investor, to presenting in front of a stage, and each one of them should follow a different structure.
+A pitch deck is a 10-20 slide business presentation designed to give a short summary of your company, your business model, your traction, and your startup vision.
+A pitch deck can be used for several purposes, from trying to get a meeting with an investor, to presenting in front of an audience during a demo day.

 What should be in a Pitch Deck Presentation?